B. United States, 1923 – 2004

 Following the lead of earlier photographers such as the Hungarian, Martin Munkásci, Avedon took his models out of the studio and onto the streets.
-Many of his images from this Harper’s Bazaar period were taken in and around Paris, with his models placed in glamorous, stereotypical French environments such as cafes and nightclubs.
+Many of his images from this <em>Harper’s Bazaar</em> period were taken in and around Paris, with his models placed in glamorous, stereotypical French environments such as cafes and nightclubs.
 His inimitable eye and daring wit created numerous important fashion photographs.
-For example, Dovima with Elephants, Paris, (1955), features Dovima, the most sought after model of her day, in a floor-length Dior gown, posing elegantly (and bravely) in front of three circus elephants.
-This dramatic, and graceful, image is typical of Avedon’s best work in which he goes to extra lengths to find new and innovative ways of photographing fashion.
-By 1957, Avedon had become so well-known that Hollywood used him as inspiration for the character, Dick Avery, in the film, Funny Face.
-Featuring Fred Astaire and Audrey Hepburn, Avery was played by Astaire, and the film was about Avedon’s early career.
+Avedon also created a significant body of work focusing on portrait photography.
+His portraits are characterised by their simple compositions which focus squarely on their subject, pictured straight on.

 Avedon’s work has been exhibited internationally and is held in numerous permanent collections, including at the Museum of Modern Art, New York, Centre Georges Pompidou, Paris and the National Portrait Gallery, London.